The Apathetic Parent’s Guide to ‘Paw Patrol’ and Adventure Bay

-Every parent of a child under the age of eight knows Paw Patrol.
+Every parent of a child under the age of eight has at some point heard of Paw Patrol.
 Since its debut in 2013, the show has established as a mainstay of kid’s TV despite being profoundly confusing, vaguely dystopian, and possibly a piece of libertarian agitprop.
-But while parents may be painfully aware of the show’s premise, they are unlikely to be familiar with the intricacies of the universe all those gainfully employed pooches inhabit.
-It’s worth taking a moment to really dig in — not because it makes the show less annoying, but because it makes more intriguing.
+The Paw Patrol names are not so easy to keep up with either.
+There’s Chase, Sky, Rocky, Rubble… you get the drift.
+While parents may be painfully aware of the show’s premise, they are unlikely to be familiar with the intricacies of the universe all those gainfully employed pooches inhabit.
+It’s worth taking a moment to really dig in — not because it makes the show less annoying, but because it makes it more intriguing.
 It’s like that mound of mash potatoes in Close Encounters of the Third Kind.
 It means something.

 What’s Paw Patrol About?

 Paw Patrol is an animated kid’s show that airs on Nickelodeon.
 The show revolves around the titular Paw Patrol, a group of talking dogs who each serve an essential function in the mishap-prove town of Adventure Bay.
 Each episode follows the Paw Patrol crew as they have to rescue the town from an issue tailor-made for them to solve while also learning some vague lesson about friendship and teamwork.

 - Rubble- The English bulldog and construction worker.